5cnetwork/5cnetwork.github.io/_posts/2017-04-27-Cloud-tech.md

 * [software as a service (Saas)](https://msdn.microsoft.com/en-us/library/aa905332.aspx)

 Types of cloud deployment:
-*	public: A public cloud is basically use the internet to make resources, such as applications (also known as Software-as-a-service) and storage, accessible to the overall population, or on a ‘public cloud.
-Examples include Amazon Elastic Compute Cloud (EC2), IBM’s Blue Cloud and Windows Azure Services Platform.
+*	**public:** A public cloud is basically use the internet to make resources, such as applications (Software-as-a-service) and storage, accessible to the overall population, or on a public cloud.
+Examples include Amazon Elastic Compute Cloud, IBM’s Blue Cloud and Windows Azure Services Platform.
+The public cloud may not be the right fit for every organization.
+The model can limit configuration, security, and making it less ideal for services to process sensitive data.

-*	private: The underlying concept of cloud computing dates back to 1969.
-Later amazon played the a key role in developments of cloud computing and the new Amazon infrastructure resulted in significant internal efficiency improvement.

-*	hybrid: The underlying concept of cloud computing dates back to 1969.
-Later amazon played the a key role in developments of cloud computing and the new Amazon infrastructure resulted in significant internal efficiency improvement.

-The underlying concept of cloud computing dates back to 1969.
-Later amazon played the a key role in developments of cloud computing and the new Amazon infrastructure resulted in significant internal efficiency improvement.

-The underlying concept of cloud computing dates back to 1969.
-Later amazon played the a key role in developments of cloud computing and the new Amazon infrastructure resulted in significant internal efficiency improvement.
+*	**private:** A private cloud is particularly modelled for cloud computing in which only specified user can operate.
+This model provides computing power as a service within a environment using computing resources.
+Nonetheless, these resources are only accessible by a single o organisation with greater control and privacy.
+This is usually not an option for the average Small-to-Medium sized business and is most typically put to use by large enterprises.

+*	**hybrid:** A hybrid cloud is a incorporated cloud using both private and public clouds. an enterprise could implement hybrid cloud hosting to host their e-commerce website within a private cloud, where it is secure and scalable, but their brochure site in a public cloud.

+The ever increasing demand of processing power cannot be addressed using the traditional server and the data centre technology.
+Therefore, we now have cloud computing